Scale Reliant Inference: Discussion

-We thank Rachel Silverman, Juan Jose Egozcue, Vera Pawlosky-Glahn, Gregory Gloor, Michael Love, and James Morton for their manuscript comments.
+\begin{funding} JDS and MPN were supported in part by NIH 1R01GM148972-01.
 LAD acknowledges support from the the Global Probiotics Council, a Searle Scholars Award, the Hartwell Foundation, an Alfred P. Sloan Research Fellowship, the Translational Research Institute through Cooperative Agreement NNX16AO69A, the Damon Runyon Cancer Research Foundation, and NIH 1R01DK116187-01.
-SM would like to acknowledge the support of grants NSF IIS-1546331, NSF DMS-1418261, NSF IIS-1320357, NSF DMS-1045153, and NSF DMS-1613261.
+SM would like to acknowledge the support of grants NSF IIS-1546331, NSF DMS-1418261, NSF IIS-1320357, NSF DMS-1045153, and NSF DMS-1613261. \end{funding}